 More often than not, radio stations make mistakes in picking new call letters.
 In addition, they make a mistake by the current practice of de-emphasizing them, as the call letters give a station its official status and link to generations of listeners.

 One major call letter mistake was WNBC, which had a long tradition at 660 AM in New York.
 When that station switched to an all-sports format, they wanted the call letters WFAN.
-I get the idea; but even still, a vital link to the past was lost.
+A vital link to the past was lost.
 In Virginia, owners changed the call letters of WGH AM 1310 before they changed them back.
 This was a particularly silly error as not only was WGH well known in the community, but three-letter call signs are rare in radio, and coveted.

 The recent trend of de-emphasizing call letters in favor of station nicknames is not smart.
 Why?
 Because while formats and station nicknames change, the call letters often stay the same.
 Listeners and advertisers understand that formats change, but call letters do not.